IBM-Cloud/docs/services/BlockStorage/blockstorage_attachingvolume.md

 What's next?

-After the volume is created and you attach it to a virtual server, see [Preparing the block storage volume](../BlockStorage/blockstorage_preparingvolume.html) to prepare it for use.
+After the volume is created and you attach it to a virtual server, see [Preparing volumes](../BlockStorage/blockstorage_preparingvolume.html) to prepare it for use.